 If this fucked Scrooge up so much then why is his brother so well adjusted and normal?
 Who knows.

 We then fastforward to 1968 when Scrooge is…. old enough to have a job in an office?
 And live alone in an apartment in lower Manhattan with Karen Allen?
 But we just established that he’d be 17?
-It’s weird scene and I don’t know what it accomplishes in the plot.
+It’s a weird scene and I don’t know what it accomplishes narratively.
 I suppose it establishes that Murray is too much of a workaholic to attend the office Christmas party but not so workaholic as to alienate Karen Allen, this film’s Belle.
 We then get an intensely boring and unnecessary romance scene.
 It’s not really ever clear why Karen Allen likes Bill Murray so much, he routinely gets angry with her and ends almost every interaction in a shouting argument.
 Still, for no reason, Karen Allen keeps coming back.

 The Ghost of Christmas Present is insanely irritating.

 And yet still only the second worst Ghost of Christmas Present.

 Bill Murray doesn’t really show any pre-emptive signs of reformation whatsoever.
 The first two spirits are completely pointless and we may as well just skip to the Future Ghost.

 The ghost is pure 80s practical effects joy.
 Look what Murray sees when he opens up the spirit’s coat, thinking it’s a guy in costume.

 Lots of really nice shots here, including this terrifying sequence where Bill Murray is cremated alive (dead).